 Raid your spice cupboard and quickly stir up this flavourful homemade chili powder.
 Ten ingredients that make a rich and complex mix.
 You won’t want to buy the commercially-made stuff again.
-(Skip straight to recipe)
+(Skip to recipe)

 Chili powder seems to be kind of a North American thing.
 We love our chili, don’t we?